testdrivenio/django-aloe-bdd/example_bdd/README.md

 ]
 ```

-You create the remaining Python step functions--one to call your new API and another generic function to confirm response payload data.
+Create the remaining Python step functions--one to call your new API and another generic function to confirm response payload data.
+(We can reuse this function to check any payload.)

 **example/features/friendship_steps.py**